ivaandrey/portfolio/pages/gaze_estimation_project/gaze_estimation.md

 + **Appearance-based methods:** Learn gaze patterns from raw image data using deep learning or machine learning models to directly learn gaze patterns from raw images.
 These methods treat gaze estimation as a regression or classification problem.

-The gaze estimation pipeline consists of several key modules, each playing a crucial role in accurately predicting the gaze direction:
+Our team develops an **appearance-based approach** for gaze estimation, with a pipeline consisting of several key modules, each playing a crucial role in accurately predicting gaze direction.:

 + **Face Detection:** The first step is identifying and locating the face within an image. **YOLOv5**-based models are trained to detect faces under varying camera angles, head poses, lighting conditions, distances from the camera, and across different camera types (such as RGB and IR).